De Voetangel

 - Awards: Michelin Plate 2024 and 2025

-- Booking difficulty: Easy , a few days' notice is usually sufficient, more for weekend evenings
+- Booking difficulty: Easy, a few days' notice is usually sufficient, more for weekend evenings

-- Hours: Not confirmed , verify before visiting
+- Hours: Check opening hours before visiting

 - Getting there: Ouderkerk aan de Amstel is a short drive or cycle from Amsterdam.
-See our full Ouderkerk aan de Amstel experiences guide for trip-planning context, and our full Ouderkerk aan de Amstel hotels guide if you are staying overnight.
+See our full Ouderkerk aan de Amstel experiences guide for trip-planning context, our full Ouderkerk aan de Amstel hotels guide if you are staying overnight.

 - Wineries nearby: Our full Ouderkerk aan de Amstel wineries guide covers local options if you want to extend the visit.